dbelik/Al-Bee/README.md

 ### Running
 Run ```npm run hot``` and ```php artisan serve```.
 Artisan will output the URL address where the website is running.

+### Assignment
+The project started in 09.02.2021 and took, approximately, 25 hours to complete.

 ## License
 Al&Bee uses [Apache License 2.0](./LICENSE)